Orbital-Web/Codegraph/README.md

 7. Follow the instructions in the CLI to create a new project, index it, and chat with the AI agent

+8. (Optional) Integrate your own MCP tools into CodeGraph by configuring them in `/.vscode/mcp_config.json`.
+View [https://gofastmcp.com/clients/client#configuration-format](https://gofastmcp.com/clients/client#configuration-format) on how to format the config to add your own MCP servers.

-8. (Optional) If you plan on contributing to the codebase, you should run
+9. (Optional) If you plan on contributing to the codebase, you should run

    ```bash
    pip install pre-commit